by James Kraus

 Air-cooling was quite rare before World War II.
 In the 1940’s only the Czechoslovakian Tatra flat-four and V8 and the VW flat-four were being produced.
 Following the war, both Tatra and VW restarted manufacturing of their air-cooled engines.
 The original Tatra V8 stayed in production though 1975 and the prewar VW flat-four powered the Beetle until the autumn of 1960, at which time it was replaced with a updated air-cooled engine design.

-After the war Citroën and Panhard joined the air-cooled club with the 2CV and Dyna X. The Porsche 356 débuted with a redesigned version of the VW engine.
-Later Fiat introduced the Nuova 500 with an air-cooled twin.
-The Nuova 500 was also produced under license in Austria by Steyr-Puch who developed their own engine for the car; a horizontally-opposed air-cooled twin with hemispherical combustion chambers.
-The Styer-Puch 650TR, using a high output version of this engine, won the Group 2 European Rally Championship in 1966.
-In 1959, Chevrolet introduced the Corvair with a horizontally-opposed air-cooled six-cylinder engine.
+After the war Citroën and Panhard joined the air-cooled club with the 2CV and Dyna X and the Porsche 356 débuted with a redesigned version of the VW engine.
+Numerous small cars were developed powered by modified one and two-cylinder motorcycle engines, culminating in the BMW 700.
+Fiat introduced their Nuova 500 with an air-cooled twin.
+The new 500 was also produced under license in Austria by Steyr-Puch who developed their own engine for the car; a horizontally-opposed air-cooled twin with hemispherical combustion chambers.
+The Styer-Puch 650TR, using a high-output version of this engine, won the Group 2 European Rally Championship in 1966.
+Finally, in 1959, Chevrolet introduced the Corvair with a horizontally-opposed air-cooled six-cylinder engine.

 Then came the final generation of air-cooled powerplants.
 The decade of the sixties represented the peak of development of air-cooled engine designs, with significant advancements over those created earlier.
 Most of these engines reflected the latest design currents of the time with overhead camshafts, hemispherical combustion chambers and the ability to rev to 7,000 rpm or higher.